vinay-0913/News-Now/README.md

 2. Clone the repository to your local machine.
 3. Navigate to the server directory and create a new file named `.env`.
 4. Add your NewsAPI.org API key to the `.env` file in the following format: `API_KEY=your_news_api_key`.
-5. In the server directory, run `npm install` to install the necessary dependencies.
+5. In the client directory, run `npm install` to install the necessary dependencies.
-6. In the server directory, run `.venv\Scripts\activate` to activate (.venv).
-And then run python `app.py`.
+6. In the server directory, create python virtual environment by running `python -m venv venv` and then run `.venv\Scripts\activate` to activate (.venv).
+And then run `python app.py`.
-6. Start the server by running `node server.js`.
 7. Navigate to the client directory and run `npm install` to install the necessary dependencies.
 8. Start the client by running `npm run dev`.
 Make sure you replace with your API key.
 So when clicking news articles in AllNews section and Top-Headlines section, related news artilces are shown in Recommendation section (If not, relvent new are not found).